 Facebook connects people from all around the world.
-We can add friends and meet new friends, we can join groups and create a page about our life, blog, project or band.
+We can add friends and meet new friends, we can join groups and create a page about our lives, blogs, projects or bands.
 Social Media platforms give us the chance to connect us with people that are like us, that are looking for the same or have the same hobbies.

 And it’s just like that if you search for a host family or an au pair.